un-earthly/bookwise-prisma/readme.md

   - `book.service.js`: Manages book-related operations, including CRUD actions and book retrieval by category.
   - `order.service.js`: Manages order-related operations, such as order creation and retrieval.

 - **Middleware:** Middleware functions are used for authentication and authorization.
-In this project, `adminRoute` middleware ensures that certain routes are only accessible by admin users, and `verifyJWT` middleware verifies JSON Web Tokens (JWTs) for user authentication.
+In this project, `adminRoute`&`customerRoute` middlewares ensures that certain routes are only accessible by admin users And customers only, and `verifyJWT` middleware verifies JSON Web Tokens (JWTs) for user authentication.

 ### Routes and Sub-Routes